itsmeow/Spicetify-Canvas/README.md

 If you want to use the CEF build folders again (for Spotify updates, it isn't super rare Spotify changes the internal CEF version used), you should add `--depot-tools-dir=C:\code\depot_tools` after the first run so that it won't download it again.
 You can also get commit checkout errors, so if you encounter any of those add `--force-clean` to remove the old commit data and force a change.

+CEF also notes for "small incremental changes", you can use `--fast-update` to try to patch your existing build.
+You should probably only use this when going between commits on a branch, and not when changing branches.

 ### Possible Errors + Solutions

 #### CalledProcessError: Command 'gn gen out'